 - Mike Benson shows how to change stretching mistakes - Pectoral (Chest) Stretch

 - The Most Common Mistake in the Best Shoulder Stretch

 - David from Belgium, frequent contributor, made a movie and demonstrates - Push Ups with Neutral Spine

 - Another helpful movie from David showing you can control your own legs - Fast Fitness - Fixing Arches, Knock Knee, and Knee Pain Without Orthotics

 - Tired new parents David and wife Renilde demonstrate how to change to healthy carrying, and allowed us our first glimpse of new baby Aiko.
-Don't miss - Fast Fitness - How Abdominal Muscles Prevent Hyperlordosis When Carrying
+Unfortunatly the cocmpany Healthline removed almost all my photos for my articles when they discontinued the column in 2010 - Fast Fitness - How Abdominal Muscles Prevent Hyperlordosis When Carrying

 - Paul J's son James J made a fun model for Readers - Neutral Spine Fun For Kids and Adults

 - David from Belgium took time to make us many training videos even with firstborn daughter Aiko on the way, then continued after her arrival with a gem of a vodeo of my isoetric abs drill with his new baby, called by reader Shannon Hammer, "The most charming "fitness video" I have ever seen."
 Previously it appeared on my Fitness Fixer column artiucle, "Fast Fitness - Isometric Abs Training" however they removed my movies when they discoutinued my column in 2010.
 This video now appears on my Fitness as a Lifestyle page.
 Scroll down about 3/4 to "My "Isometric Abs" In a Very Functional Way."
 Keep your sound/speakers on.